kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 To follow the examples make sure you have followed the instructions in Local setup.

-We create a Kosli pipeline where we can report what SW our CI system is building.
+We create a Kosli pipeline where we can report what software our CI system is building.
 Since we are building two applications we are making two Kosli pipelines `web-server` and `database-server`.